On this website, you will find what you need to decide if one of our psychology programs is right for you.

 - The Department has approximately 1,000 undergraduate majors and 250 minors.
 Biological Sciences and Psychology are the two most popular undergraduate majors at UD.

 Please explore the different sections of our website to learn more about our thriving programs, faculty, and students.

-- Psychology Professor Dr. Chad Forbes Featured in UDaily
+- Psychological and Brain Sciences Professor Dr. Mary Dozier Featured in UDaily